Start Dates: February, April, July & October

 |CHC52015 – Diploma of Community Services (Case Management)||091733J||52 weeks|

 Community services work is a diverse profession that covers over 50 occupations.
 A community worker is a qualified person who, through professional training and field education, has the knowledge, skills and values to work in a social welfare agency or program intended to promote or restore the social functioning of individuals, families, social groups or larger communities.
-Promoting and advocating for social justice and maximising human potential are cornerstones of community work.
+Promoting and advocating for social justice and maximising human potential are cornerstones of community work, and at Bedford College in Sydney our community services courses help people to achieve that purpose.

 In practice, community workers provide services, support, activities, information and referral for those in need of assistance.
 They do this by linking people with appropriate services, government departments, groups, communities and each other.